 - List revisions?
-Please email us, info@chaShedd.org or use the online.form - Interested in advocating for a hearing loop at a facility of your choice?
+Please email us, info@chaShedd.org or use the online.form - Center for Hearing Access -- at The Shedd Institute - Interested in advocating for a hearing loop at a facility of your choice?
 Many hearing loops happen thanks to word of mouth, or when one person initiatives the process.
 Please email us. - About.
 Founded in 2024, the nonprofit Center for Hearing Access is a national advocacy and education initiative of The John G. Shedd Institute.
 We champion and educate consumers, facilities, hearing instrument specialists, and audiologists about all ADA-compliant assistive listening systems and other strategies to increase access to theaters, libraries, conferences, government facilities, courtrooms, places of worship, and other public and private spaces.
 Effective hearing access can be life-changing for people with hearing loss to maintain community engagement.
 We create and provide advocacy materials, ADA information, a speaker's bureau, videos, articles, vendor lists, and templates for users and staff.